confirmationbias616/weather_db/README.md

 ## To-Do
 Here is a very rough to-do list, which is constantly evolving.

 * Try filtering out all cities above certain latitude (both at the training level and testing level).
 Could also try simply filtering out all predictions that are 2 or more degrees off of any of the weather providers.
-(But that wouldn’t feel very goo)
+(But that wouldn’t feel very good).

-* Make a script to backfill missing values for history_db at the end of every month
+* Make a script to backfill missing values for history_db at the end of every month.

-* Find out which is the best baseline estimator: EC, TWN, or some kind of average of both?
-Also, what would be the impact on dataset size (lots of missing historical values)?
-Need to create a history backfill script first though

-* Visualize a tree from the random forest (just like that blog post)

 * Get set up with YELLOWBRICK and explore!

 * Tweak ETL a bit to make sure Ottawa is being tracked

-* Set up creation of daily data viz to show recent history of Ottawa prediction performances by TWN vs EC vs ML vs actual...
-Klipfolio??
+* Set up creation of daily data viz to show recent history of Ottawa prediction performances by TWN vs EC vs ML vs actual... play around with Klipfolio API??

 * Is there anything we can do with quantile regression?!
 Reduce the amount of extreme predictions?